-This post will teach you all you need to know about health insurance for freelancers and self-employed in Germany.
+This post will teach you all you need to know about health insurance for freelancers and self-employed people in Germany.

 We'll break down everything, including: